+Every path from an ancestor of a to a descendant leaf of the changes the number of black nodes.
+Black height property might be violated.

 '''

-Every path from an ancestor of x to a disconnection of black nodes.
-Black might be violated.

-'''

-'''

-Parent and child of x were red; two adjacent red vertices
+Parent and child of a were red; two adjacent red vertices

 '''

 '''

 If you delete the root, the root may now be red.

 '''